The Monastery Road of Lake Constance

 The most important monasteries adapted their churches and living and working complexes to changing artistic styles and cultural insights.
 In contrast, others retained their original style to a greater or lesser extent.
 The region is, therefore, the setting for the Carolingian, Romanesque, Gothic, Renaissance, Baroque, and Rococo styles.

 The Reformation (16th century), the Napoleonic era, and, in Switzerland, the decisions of cantons (19th century) also left their mark.
-Many monasteries were abolished and demolished; others were given other purposes.
+Many monasteries were abolished and demolished, while others were repurposed for other purposes.
 Some monasteries were used as medical centres; others were given a cultural or recreational function.
-The buildings were preserved in these cases, and the monastery church often retained its religious role.
+In these cases, the buildings were preserved, and the monastery church often retained its original religious role.
 Monks or nuns still inhabit some monasteries.

 Bregenz

 A trip around Lake Constance can start in Bregenz (Vorarlberg, Austria).
-This town is known for its annual festival but also for the Wettingen-Mehrerau Monastery (1095), the Martinskirche (1361) and the Gallus Kapelle (1079) at the top of the hill.
+This town is known for its annual festival, as well as for the Wettingen-Mehrerau Monastery (1095), the Martinskirche (1361), and the Gallus Kapelle (1079), all located at the top of the hill.
 The promenade along the lake runs from the monastery to the city centre.
-A little further on is the monastery of Thalbach (1436), a spiritual centre today.
+A little further on is the monastery of Thalbach (1436), which serves as a spiritual centre today.

 Wettingen-Mehrerau Abbey